webix-hub/gitbook-webix-jet/details/models.md

 })
 ```

-You can import the model and parse it into a view component:
+Models with *webix.remote* can be imported and parsed it into views:

 ```js
 // views/data.js